 - 1 ounce grated Parmesan cheese

-- Meanwhile sauté spinach in a medium skillet until wilted.
+- Sauté the spinach until the spinach leaves are wilted.
 Remove from pan and drain, pressing to remove excess moisture.